 5. Enjoy a Traditional Balinese Spa Treatment

 In Ubud (and throughout Bali for that matter), you won’t go short of a spot to enjoy a spa treatment or two.
-They are on every corner (literally) and won’t break the bank either.
-Of course, the price is dependent on where you go for a treatment and which treatment you select, but there really will be something to suit all budgets.
+They are literally on every corner and they don’t cost too much either.
+Of course, the price is dependent on where you go for a treatment and which treatment you select, but there really is something to suit all budgets.

-For example, you will likely stumble upon more affordable masseurs as you are walking down the street and will pay a bit more in hotels and high-end spas but still affordable nonetheless.
+For example, you will likely stumble upon more affordable masseurs as you are walking down the street.
+You will pay a bit more in hotels and high-end spas, but they’re still affordable nonetheless.

-We always opt for a full body massage and I tie in a facial too (its all about that self-care, right?).
-But, if the rain continues, why not get nails, hair, and a body scrub too!
+We always opt for a full body massage and tie in a facial too (its all about that self-care, right?).
+But, if the rain continues, why not get nails, hair, and a body scrub too?

 After all, you have probably been travelling for some time, you deserve it…

-If there is one thing we can guarantee, its that you won’t regret this expenditure as you will be fully relaxed and refreshed.
+If there is one thing we can guarantee, it’s that you won’t regret this expenditure because you will be fully relaxed and refreshed.

-See, there really is no need to be disappointed when the rain hits in destinations such as Ubud.
-There are still plenty of activities to do while hiding out from the rain.
+Overall, there is no need to be disappointed when the rain hits in destinations such as Ubud.
+There are still plenty of fun, rainy day activities to do while hiding out from the rain.
 Plus, nothing beats the excitement of a tropical thunderstorm.